Helen B. Tanner

 Scarborough, Maine – Helen B. (Barringer) Tanner, 91, passed peacefully at her home on June 1, 2026, surrounded by her loving family.
 Born January 29, 1935, in Charlestown, Massachusetts, she was the daughter of the late Walter Sr. and Helen (Silva) Barringer.

 Helen was proud of her Charlestown, Massachusetts roots.
 Remembered fondly her summers on Nutting’s Lake in Billerica and her work with the Museum of Science in Boston.
 Helen devoted her life to her family and friends.
 She will be remembered for her kindness, graciousness and humility.
 She was a devoted mother and grandmother who enjoyed traveling with her husband, especially to his hometown in Nova Scotia, and exploring Boston with her grandchildren.
-She was an avid golfer and loved her golfing family.
+She was an avid golfer and loved her golfing communities.

 Helen was predeceased by her husband, Philip R. Tanner; son, Mark Tanner; and several siblings and family members including Robert and Catherine, Walter Jr. and Joan, Paul, and Richard Barringer; Marjorie Langford; and John Finn, DMD.
 She is survived by her children, Carol Foster and her husband Carl, and Paul Tanner and his wife Debrah; grandchildren Meghan and Kaitlyn Foster, Carl Tanner, and Scott Tanner and his wife Rebekah; her sister, Rita Finn; sister-in-law, Martha Freeman; and many nieces, nephews, and extended family.